renubora/audio-autonomy/README.md

 -

-on fc/submit.php, line 53, database password 'abc123' should be updated:
+on fc/submit.php, line 53, the database password 'abc123' should be updated
- = new PDO('mysql:host=localhost;dbname=groundhog', 'root', 'abc123');